Heat kernel estimates on manifolds with ends with mixed boundary condition: Set-up and notation

 \subsection{Finitely many nice ends}

 We now describe the main additional hypotheses we make on the global geometric structure of $M$ (and hence $\Omega$).
-Namely, we assume that $M$ is the connected sum of $k$ complete Riemannian manifolds with boundary $(M_1, \delta M_1),\dots,(M_k,\delta M_k)$, With $\sqcup$ denoting disjoint union, this means that
+Namely, we assume that $M$ is the connected sum of $k$ complete Riemannian manifolds with boundary $(M_1,\delta M_1),\dots,(M_k,\delta M_k)$, which we write as